 Students who complete Prepared’s two-year program will receive a Certificate of Completion recognized and signed by the EFCA President and the EFCA Board of Directors.

 Women who complete the program and are serving in a qualifying ministry may be eligible to apply for the Ministry License offered by the EFCA.

 What is the cost?

-The fee for each six-week course is $100, or $1000 for the entire two-year program.
+The fee for the entire two-year program is $1200.
 Students may be asked to purchase one or two books per course.
 Students will not have to pay additional fees for the modules but may be asked to purchase material for them.